maks-p/restaurant_sales_forecasting/README.md

 * **Preprocessing** | Closed Days are discovered + confirmed, Outliers are detected and imputed.

-* **Feature Engineeering** | Months are clustered, Weather Data is incorporated using DarkSky's API, Weather Database is crated and Weather Features are created.
+* **Feature Engineeering** | Months are clustered, Weather Data is incorporated using DarkSky's API, Weather Database is created and Weather Features are engineered.

 * **Model Training** | An XGBoost Regression Models is trained on the restaurant's data.